asyncapi/website/pages/blog/2020-summary.md

 Thanks for being with us in 2020, and stay with us for 2021 as it will be epic!

-I planned to include in this post also a list of all the AsyncAPI Heroes for 2020, but I was afraid I could miss someone very important and that the list will be very subjective.
+I planned to include a list of all the AsyncAPI Heroes for 2020, but I was afraid I could miss someone very important and that the list would be very subjective.
 I hope it is clear, though, that this project is where it is, thanks to many guardian angels out there that help us out.

 > Photo by <a href="https://unsplash.com/@macroman?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Immo Wegmann</a> on <a href="https://unsplash.com/s/photos/2020-summary?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a>